deepraining/lila/old/docs/config.md

 ## local

-* `desc`: current local value, used to get `local option`, can and always be specified from command line.
+* `desc`: current local name, used to get `local option`, can and always be specified from command line.
 * `type`: `string`
 * `default`: empty
 * `since`: `v0.2.0`
+* `note`: this should only either be defined in `lila.config.js` file or be specified from command line.

 ## localOptions

-* `desc`: build option of different locals. you can override config root attribute according to different local value.
+* `desc`: build option of different locals. you can override config root attribute according to different local name.
 * `type`: `map`
 * `default`: empty
 * `since`: `v0.2.0`